-Robert has recently joined the VU Board of Trustees.
-He has a professional background in volunteer management, with over 10 years’ experience working for a range of different charities.
+Robert has a professional background in volunteer management, with over 10 years’ experience working for a range of different charities.
 Currently he is working full time as Voluntary Services Manager at St Clare Hospice in Essex.

 Robert has a degree in History.
 He has two young children and in his spare time plays a sport called Korfball.
 He is a Tottenham Hotspur supporter.

 Richard has recently retired after a career in management consultancy, where he specialised in operational excellence, advising a wide variety of businesses on their systems, processes and organisation.
 Working with boards and senior management he further assisted clients in managing the implementation of the resulting changes.
 For the last three years Richard was Operations Director for a mid-tier management consultancy, ensuring that the practice of 2,000 consultants located in ten locations throughout Europe was effectively supported with policies, systems, processes and information.